Towen75/combat_engine/memory-bank/progress.md

    - Content creation tool preparation

 ## Known Issues and Bugs (🐛 Active Tracking)
+**Note: This section requires review.
+Some of these issues may have been resolved during recent development phases.
+Please verify against the latest codebase.**

 ### Critical (Blockers)
 - **Proc Rate Hardcoded**: Skills use 50% proc instead of data-driven values